holycrap872/ucls-ml-ai/CourseMaterial/02_sde_bootcamp/01_git_basics/lesson_plan.md

     - Go from one sentence to a completely new sentence with one line changes
     - Each change gets its own commit
     - Represent this as git would
+- Clone our classes "Problem Set Skeleton" and do problem set lists in it?

 ### Resources
 - https://youtu.be/8JJ101D3knE